-How to dress for your cabin crew assessment day is a very important factor to consider.
-Learning the art of making a good first impression is the out-most power in the path to success at your cabin crew interview.
+How to dress for your cabin crew assessment day is a critical factor to consider.
+Your appearance will dictate the quality of the first impression, which is a significant element on the path to success at your cabin crew interview.

 You are aiming to get a job in an industry that highly values appearance.

-The airlines want their flight attendants to be spotless, with shiny shoes and always neatly ironed, presentable and ‘out of the box’ look.
+The airlines want their flight attendants to be smiling, spotless, with shiny shoes, neatly ironed clothes, and charming look.

 When meeting someone new, we humans take a mere 30 seconds to form an opinion.
-We base our judgement on body-language and appearance.
-This first-impression cannot be altered at a later stage, regardless of what you say or how well prepared you are for all the questions that you have to answer.
-You may think it is superficial, but this is how human beings are built.
-We have no control over it!
+We base our judgment on body language and appearance.
+This first impression cannot be altered at a later stage, regardless of what you say or how well prepared you are for all the questions that you have to answer.
+You may think it is superficial, but this is how human beings function.
+We have no control over it.

-Consider one study in which untrained subjects were shown 20 to 32-second video-taped segments of job applicants greeting interviewers.
-The subjects then rated the applicants on attributes such as self-assurance and likability.
+Consider one study in which untrained subjects were shown 20 to 32-second videotaped segments of job applicants greeting interviewers.
+They then rated the applicants on attributes such as self-assurance and likability.
 Surprisingly, their assessments were very close to those of trained interviewers who spent at least 20 minutes with each applicant.

 It has been shown that 55% of a person’s opinion is driven by physical appearance.

 You want your interviewers to think the highest of you and offer you the job.
-In here we will focus now on your appearance and how to dress for success at your assessment day.
-Let’s talk about how you can make sure that the first impression you create is a positive one.
+In this article, we will focus on polishing your appearance, dressing for success on your assessment day and creating a positive first impression.

-On the assessment day, you should always wear a skirt suit.
+On the assessment day, you should ideally wear a skirt suit.
 A skirt is feminine and in most cases a compulsory part of the uniform.
 The length of the skirt is another important aspect to consider.
 Aim for the middle of your knee as the minimum length and half of your calf as the maximum length.
-You may want to test how the skirt looks when you sit down, if it doesn’t slide too high up or gets too wrinkled.
-Also keep in mind that the group activities might require you to do some physical work: create a puzzle on the floor, build a lego construction or arrange objects in categories.
-If you have to crouch down, you need to make sure that it all stays decent.
+You may want to test how the skirt looks when you sit down – you don’t want it to slide too high up or get wrinkled.
+Also, keep in mind that the group activities might require you to do some physical work: create a puzzle on the floor, build a lego construction or arrange objects in categories.
+If you have to bend down, you need to make sure that you remain decent.

 Your jacket should be fitted and elegant.